Robo Advisor vs. Financial Advisor: Which is Better?

 The Bottom Line

-Both robo advisors and financial advisors have their place in the investing world.
+Both robo-advisors and financial advisors have their place in the investing world.

 As Millennials and Gen Z become the majority of the workforce, their preferences are shifting towards a more mobile and digital-friendly investing service with lower costs.